French Open: History

+Expansion

 From 2004 to 2008, plans were developed to build a covered stadium with a roof, as complaints continued over delayed matches.
 Various proposals were put forward to expand the facility or to move the tournament to a completely new, 55-court venue outside of Paris city limits.
 In 2011 the decision was taken to maintain the tournament within its existing venue.
 The expansion project called for a new stadium to be built alongside the historical Auteuil's greenhouses and expansion of old stadiums and the tournament village.
 A wide-ranging project to overhaul the venue was presented in 2011, including building a roof over Court Philippe-Chatrier, demolishing and replacing Court No. 1 with a grassy hill for outdoors viewing, and geographical extension of the venue eastward into the Jardin des Serres d'Auteuil.

 Legal opposition from environmental defence associations and other stakeholders delayed the works for several years as litigation ensued.
 In particular, the city council voted in May 2015 against the expansion project, but on 9 June 2015 Paris Mayor Anne Hidalgo announced the signing of the construction permits, with work scheduled to begin in September of that year and conclude in 2019.
 In December 2015, the Administrative Court of Paris once again halted renovation work, but the French Tennis Federation won the right to proceed with the renovation on appeal.

 Renovation work finally commenced at the close of the 2018 edition of the tournament.
 Redeveloped seating and a retractable roof was constructed for Court Philippe-Chatrier and the new 5,000-seat Court Simonne-Mathieu was opened, having been named after France's second-highest achieving female tennis player, and noted for its innovative use of greenhouse encasing architecture.
 The renewal of the venue has been generally well received by the players and the public.
 The 2020 edition of the tournament, which was the first to be assisted by the roof over Philippe-Chatrier, was postponed to late September and early October and was played in front of limited spectators, due to the COVID-19 pandemic.
 Floodlights were also installed over each of the courts in the precinct, allowing the tournament to facilitate night matches for the first time.
 In 2021, the tournament was back in the traditional slot of late May and early June.